trbabb/geomc/doc/style_guide.md

     // I have no idea what's happening here

-If a line or block of code required any mental work or reasoning beyond trivial idioms, a comment is required there.
-If there is any "why was it done this way" or "what does this mean" question that is not trivially explained by the code itself without mental effort, a comment is required there.
+If a line or block of code required any mental work or reasoning beyond trivial idioms, place a comment there.
+If there is any "why was it done this way" or "what does this mean" question that is not trivially explained by the code itself without mental effort, place a comment there.
+If code is handling a special case, a comment should say what the case is and when it occurs.
 The goal is that a future reader-- including yourself-- should never have to reproduce that reasoning from scratch or from reverse engineering the code.

 Comment as though you'll have all your memory of working on the code wiped before the next time you'll touch it.
 This is closer to the truth than many people tend to admit, and is also a good method for empathizing with future maintainers who are not yourself!
+This is also _literally_ true for agents, who might get confused by tricky cases and undo careful logic if it isn't documented.

 Todos and xxx's indicate specific problem levels.
 Use them precisely: